mp-se/gravitymon/src_docs/source/index.rst

 The github repository can be found here; `GravityMon on Github <https://github.com/mp-se/gravitymon>`_

 .. note::
-  I don't take responsibility for any errors or issues caused by the software.
+  I don't take responsibility for any errors or issues caused by the software or hardware.
   The software is provided as-is.
 I will however try my best to fix issues that might occur.

   I have tested this software on 40+ brews with good results.